Celebrating 18 Years of Presenting Fine Music for the Viola da Gamba

 The Marais Project – Directed by Jennifer Eriksson

-3.30 pm Sunday 29th May, The Independent, North Sydney
+Details: 3.30pm, Sunday January 29, The Independent, Miller St North Sydney